For any other questions, please contact us.

 There are no fees or charges to you, the seller or broker, for listing or selling your portfolio with AST.
 AST is fully funded from annual contributions made by the AST Member companies.

-No. Your patent portfolio will only be made available to our Members via our system.
+No. Your patent portfolio can only be seen by our Members in our proprietary fAST IP platform.
 The content of your listing is information provided by you and any other research that we have done in support of your listing.

 Please make only one submission with all the names listed.
 The submitter must have the authority to represent all the co-owners on the sale of the assets.